 Discord app was one of the first on the market built with React Native.
 The company decided to use this technology for their iOS app even before the official release of the framework in 2016.

 Taking it from Fanghao Chen from their app development team, React Native has proven to be extremely successful at Discord.
 It allowed to write reusable code and iterate quickly and efficiently with just a two-person team.

 Discord made an attempt to go with React Native on Android.
 Although they managed to rewrite it in TWO DAYS (!), finally they decided to go with Kotlin.
 But they went along with React Native on iOS.

-Walmart app has plenty of different features.
-It allows to order shopping online, find products and check prices in-store, use Walmart Pay purchase system and overall personalize user’s shopping experience.
-Developing such a complex app was quite a challenge for Walmart dev team.
+Walmart's app has plenty of different features.
+It allows to do shopping online, find products and check prices in-store, as well as use the Walmart Pay mobile wallet system.
+Developing such a complex app was quite a challenge for Walmart's dev team.
 React Native came in handy.

-95% of the Wallmart’s codebase is shared between iOS and Android apps.
-Cross-platforming worked amazingly well from Walmart.
-Working on apps was going on simultaneously for both platforms and let cut the costs of labor in half.
+95% of the Wallmart’s codebase is shared between iOS and Android apps — cross-platforming worked amazingly well for the company.
+Working on apps was going on simultaneously for both platforms and allowed to cut the costs of labor in half.